MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-index-synonym.md

 ```

 > [!NOTE]
-> Mappings are many-to-many, meaning a single canonical value can have multiple synonymous values and conversely a single synonymous value can have multiple canonical values.
+> Synonym mappings are many-to-many, meaning a single canonical value can have multiple synonymous values and conversely a single synonymous value can have multiple canonical values.

 > [!NOTE]
-> A single synonym map can be used for multiple *different* attributes.
+> A single synonym data file can be used for multiple *different* entity attributes.
 A common use case for this are full-text attributes, where word stems are used as canonical values and [lemmatized forms](https://en.wikipedia.org/wiki/Lemmatisation) of the stem are used as synonyms.

 ## Example